WojciechMazurek/MySite/content/experience/job-2.md

 ---
 date: 2007-12-01T00:00:00+01:00
 draft: false
-title: "Job #2"
+title: "Research Assistant"
-jobTitle: "Chief Intern"
+jobTitle: "Research Assistant"
-company: "Internet Affairs Inc. "
+company: "Centers For Disease Control and Prevention"
-location: "Stavanger, Norway"
+location: "Morgantown, WV"
-duration: "2023-2024"
+duration: "JUN 2019 - AUG 2019"

 ---
-### Fixing the world, one byte at a time
+### Research Assistant

-Continuing the quest.
+Worked with a team on a research project starting at the testing phase and concluding at the end of the project life cycle; Wrote a program that can be used by anyone; Built a part of the apparatus that would hold and transport live specimens